rafa-br34/py-wg/examples/README.md

     break
 ```

-To get the servers simply open `https://api.mullvad.net/www/relays/all/` in your browser and select the desired server.
+To get the servers simply open [api.mullvad.net/www/relays/all](https://api.mullvad.net/www/relays/all/) in your browser and select the desired server.

 ## List of examples and their purpose

-- `udp-round-trip.py`: Demonstrates how to connect a WireGuard peer, and send UDP packets to DNS servers using `dnslib`.
+- `udp-round-trip.py`: Demonstrates how to connect a WireGuard peer and send UDP packets to DNS servers using `dnslib`.

 In the future more examples will be added to demonstrate different use cases of the library, such as: